 We do not sell data about visitors under any circumstances.
 Visitor comments may be checked through an automated spam detection service.
 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 Contact information and communications preferences submitted through contact forms or signup forms on this site may be shared with the third-party vendors we use to manage newsletters, event registrations, and other communications activities.

 If you would like to unsubscribe from our email communications at any time, you may do so in the footer of any of our emails.
-If you would like us to delete your information entirely, please contact us at firstname.lastname@example.org.
+If you’d like for us to delete your information entirely, please contact us using the information below.

 You may choose to receive promotional e-mails, newsletters, and similar communications from us.
 You may opt out of receiving these e-mails from us by clicking on the opt-out or “unsubscribe” link included in the e-mails you receive.
 Please note that opt-out requests may take up to 10 business days to be effective.
 Your opt-out request will not apply to messages that you request or that are not promotional in nature.
 For example, we may contact you concerning your account or any purchases or donations you have made with us, even if you opt out of receiving unsolicited promotional e-mail messages.

 Email hello[at]digitalmpact[dot]io with “Attn: Privacy” in the subject line.